hyperledger-labs/splice/README.md

 ### Bumping Our Canton fork

-Current Canton commit: `6ae6d752adf4fbf984c01c5b45e95445af0876a9`
+Current Canton commit: `c6d8cfd13267547a23c542d2c4c45e53ec2b8459`

 1. Check out the [Canton Open Source repo](https://github.com/digital-asset/canton) at the current Canton commit listed above.
-   NOTE: if you can't find the the comment, then you are probably using the closed source https://github.com/DACH-NY/canton repo.
+   NOTE: if you can't find the commit, then you are probably using the closed source https://github.com/DACH-NY/canton repo.
    That won't work.
 You need the Canton OSS repo linked above.
 2. Create a branch named `canton-bump-<sprintnr>`
 3. Define the environment variable used in the commands below using `export PATH_TO_CANTON_OSS=<your-canton-oss-repo-path>`